bbarres/Fusicoccum/README.md

 ## Context
 The constriction canker of peach and almond trees, caused by *Fusicoccum amygdali*, is an important disease which is mainly controled using fungicides.
 In this study, we report a first case of resistance to carbendazim for this pathogen in France.
 We first screened a set of populations using bioassay.
-After identifying a suspect population, isolates were cultivated on medium and tested with a bioassay, confirming the presence of highly resistant phenotypes.
-A fragment of the beta-tubulin gene isolates displaying resistance or sensitive phenotypes were sequenced.
+After identifying a population displaying evidence of resistance, isolates were cultivated on medium and tested with a bioassay, confirming the presence of highly resistant phenotypes.
+A fragment of the beta-tubulin gene were sequenced from isolates displaying resistance or sensitive phenotypes.
 A mutation leading to the E198K substitution was identified in resistant isolates.
 The population from which resistant isolates have been identified is located in Corsica Island.

 ## Datasets